GriffithUniLibrary/digital-tools-modular/content/0-prep-backup.md

 Because when you're syncing, if you delete something from your computer, it's also deleted from the remote copy.
 That's the **opposite** of a backup!
 {% endcapture %}

 {% include modal.html button="Really?
-Why not?" color=info title="Why is a sync not a backup?" text=backupmodal %}
+Why not?" color="info" title="Why is a sync not a backup?" text=backupmodal %}

 You should run a backup tool *in addition* to the services above.
 Your best, most secure option is to backup both to a physical hard drive and to an online service.